Restriction for general linear groups: the local non-tempered Gan-Gross-Prasad conjecture (non-Archimedean case): Introduction

 Set $\tau =\langle [\nu^{-1/2}, \nu^{1/2}] \rangle$.
 A key difference of our method from the one in \cite{GGP19} is to use transfer in (\ref{eqn transfer}) to deduce that $\tau \times ((1|_{M_1} \times 1 \times 1)|_{G_2})$ has a quotient of $\pi_2$, as $G_4$ representations.
 The above filtration is coarser than the full Bernstein-Zelevinsky filtration, but has the advantage of using transfer and induction as mentioned before.
 It can also deal with an obstruction in \cite[Remark 5.6]{GGP19}.

 An irreducible cuspidal representation of $G_n$ restricted to the mirabolic subgroup is isomorphic to the Gelfand-Graev representation, which is an essential step in our proof.
-This fact also plays crucial roles, and such result is generalized to essentially square-integrable representations when restricted to $G_{n-1}$ via Hecke algebra realization \cite{CS18, CS19} (also see \cite{Ch19} for further generalization to representations restricted to be projective).
-Such fact also plays important roles, for example, in the reductions in \cite{GGP12} and in proving the Ext-vanishing theorem in \cite{CS18}.
+This classical fact plays crucial roles, and is generalized to essentially square-integrable representations when restricted to $G_{n-1}$ via Hecke algebra realization \cite{CS18, CS19} (also see \cite{Ch19} for further generalization to representations restricted to be projective), but we do not critically need any Hecke algebra technique in this paper.
+We also remark that such fact also plays important roles, for example, in the reductions in \cite{GGP12} and in proving the Ext-vanishing theorem in \cite{CS18}.

-Our approach only requires a study of producting with one Speh representations (rather than several generalized Speh representations), compared with the study of multiple products of generalized Speh representations in \cite{Gu18}.
+Our approach in only if direction only requires a study of producting with one Speh representations (rather than several generalized Speh representations), compared with the study of multiple products of generalized Speh representations in \cite{Gu18}.
 We also work directly in the $p$-adic group without passing to other categories, and so the method is different from \cite{Gu18}.
 We show under some conditions on cuspidal supports that producting with a Speh representation preserves extensions and is a fully-faithful functor.
 This improves one of results of Lapid-M\'inguez \cite{LM16} which shows producting with Speh representations preserves irreducibility under a related condition.

-We originally have a proof of constructing the quotient (for if part of Conjecture \ref{conj ggp orig}) in a more explicit way.
-The current proof is simplified by incorporating ingredients of dual restriction and transfers.